ejlb/pegasos/README.md

 \* libsvm times are missing because the models converge sometime around the heat-death of the universe

-The constant training time of pegasos is due to keeping a constant number of iterations.
+The near-constant training time of pegasos is due to the constant number of training steps.
 For larger datasets the number of iterations should be increased.
 A grid-search on the lambda regularization parameter may also be benifical.
-The accuracy of the classifiers is generally `libsvm` > `liblinear` > `pegasos` but the differences are only 0.5-1%
+The accuracy of the classifiers is generally ordered as `libsvm` > `liblinear` > `pegasos` but the differences are only 0.5-1%

 build
 ------